-Hosted By: James Hewlett, Science and Technology Professor at Finger Lakes Community College
+Hosted By: James Hewlett, nbc2 co-pi and biotechnology Professor at Finger Lakes Community College

 The objective of process development for biomanufacturing is to develop a robust, scalable, reproducible and cost-effective process that results in safe and efficacious bioproducts.
 Process development is performed over several years and begins when a potential bioproduct is first expressed in a cell and proven to have the correct identity.
 The process continues through evaluation and optimization of various steps, followed by scale-up to manufacturing.
 The objectives in the early research phase are different from those of full scale production.
 During the early research phase, the objective is to produce material for preliminary studies.
 The focus is not on the cost, but on making material to be evaluated for full scale production.
 As the product proceeds through higher levels of evaluation and trials, the focus will turn to developing a satisfactory manufacturing process.